Vladislav Blănuță

-Vladislav Blănuță (/ro/; born 12 January 2002) is a professional footballer who plays as a forward for Ukrainian Premier League club Dynamo Kyiv.
+Vladislav Blănuță (/ro/; born 12 January 2002) is a professional footballer who plays as a forward for I liga club Lechia Gdańsk.

 Born in Moldova, Blănuță began his senior career in 2019 with Italian club Pescara.
 Between 2022 and 2025, he featured in Romania for FC U Craiova and Universitatea Cluj, before earning a transfer to Ukrainian side Dynamo Kyiv.

 Eligible to represent Moldova and Romania, Blănuță played for both countries at youth level and featured for Romania under-21 in the 2025 UEFA European Championship.

 Club career

 Early career / Pescara

 Blănuță began his youth career in the Czech Republic at age 10, playing for Slavoj Vyšehrad and Slavia Prague, before returning to his hometown in Moldova to join Petrocub Hîncești.
 Aged 14, he moved to Romania to join Regal Sport București and subsequently entered the academy of Rapid București.

 After signing for Italian club Pescara in 2019, Blănuță made his professional debut on 27 December 2020, coming on in a 0–3 Serie B defeat against Virtus Entella.